-The brilliant novelist and critic Angela Carter once mused that it’s hard to imagine being killed by too much fun – “death by tickling, perhaps.”
+The novelist and critic Angela Carter once mused that it’s hard to imagine being killed by too much fun: “Death by tickling, perhaps.”

 Determinedly trivial fun is what’s served up eagerly by director Kevin Moriarty in his current production of William Shakespeare’s ‘Twelfth Night’ at the Dallas Theater Center.
 The show is occasionally amusing, but there’s good reason it’s been chopped down to 90 minutes without an intermission.
 Like tickling, this kind of fun wears out quickly.

 ‘Twelfth Night’ is Moriarty’s first effort with a great Shakespeare rom-com since he staged ‘A Midsummer Night’s Dream’ to inaugurate the Wyly Theatre ten years ago.
-A decade on, and the moment we set eyes on set designer Anna Louizos’ marvelously realized beachfront property for ‘Twelfth Night,’ it’s plain that the director’s determination to keep Shakespeare enforcedly ‘contemporary’ and supposedly more accessible remains undimmed.
+A decade on, and the moment we set eyes on set designer Anna Louizos’ marvelously realized, high-end resort condo for ‘Twelfth Night,’ it’s plain the director’s determination to keep Shakespeare more ‘accessible’ and enforcedly ‘contemporary’ remains undimmed.

-In interviews, Moriarty has expressed a fear of being boring in the theater.
-Yet he’s employed the exact same methods with Shakespeare for ten years now: stripping down the script, using a modern setting, adding pop songs (this time, it’s Jill Scott, Billy Joel and Stevie Wonder who fill in), arming actors with squirt guns, encouraging singalongs with the audience, casting actors non-traditionally and having them run through the aisles to delight us because, look, there’s someone actually running through the aisles during a performance.
+In interviews, Moriarty has expressed a fear of being boring.
+Yet he’s employed the exact same methods with Shakespeare for ten years now: stripping down the script, using a modern setting, arming actors with squirt guns, adding pop songs (this time, it’s Jill Scott, Billy Joel and Stevie Wonder filling in), encouraging singalongs with the audience and having actors run through the aisles to delight us because, look, there’s someone actually running through the aisles.

-In all this, it seems he’s more afraid of Shakespeare’s own words, Shakespeare’s wisdom and humor simply delivered by talented actors – something that audiences might actually want.
-This time around, all that’s missing from Moriarty’s go-to techniques is the celebratory balloon or confetti drop at the end.
-But let’s return to that confetti-less finale later: It reflects one of the director’s more interesting and substantive changes to Shakespeare’s play.
+In all this, it seems Moriarty is more afraid of the stillness and silence that can come with true emotion.
+Or actually, just Shakespeare’s own words, Shakespeare’s wisdom and humor, all of it simply and directly delivered by talented actors – in short, the very things audiences might have come to experience.
+This time around, all that’s missing from Moriarty’s go-to props and techniques filling the stage is the celebratory balloon or confetti drop at the end.
+We’ll return to that confetti-less finale later: It reflects one of the director’s most beguiling takes on ‘Twelfth Night.’

-Having been shipwrecked on the Adriatic seashore, Viola (Delphi Borich) asks some passing strangers, “What country, friends, is this?”
+Viola (Delphi Borich) is shipwrecked and lost on the Adriatic seashore, so she asks some passing strangers, “What country, friends, is this?”
 Their reply: “This is Illyria, lady.”
-But we know the real answer: “This is Padre Island, babe.”
-The cut-off shorts, the swaying palm trees, the young people dancing to an onstage band playing Prince’s ‘Let’s Go Crazy’: All we need are some frats lighting up some blunts.
+But we know the real answer: “It’s the beach on Padre Island, babe.”
+The cut-off shorts, the swaying palm trees, the young people dancing to an onstage cover band playing Prince’s ‘Let’s Go Crazy’: All we need are some frats lighting up some blunts.

-The point – as it was with Shakespeare, too – is setting ‘Twelfth Night’ in some relaxed and beguiling Other Place, a vacation from the workaday.
-Louizos and costumer Mari Taylor have worked painstakingly to make this sandy Shangri-La as convincingly real as a plastic lawn chair, a beer cooler and a string of party lights.
+The point – as it was with Shakespeare – is setting ‘Twelfth Night’ in some relaxed and beguiling Other Place, a vacation from the workaday.
+Set designer Anna Louizos and costumer Mari Taylor have worked to make this Beach Blanket Shakespeare as convincing as a plastic lawn chair, a well-stocked beer cooler and a string of party lights.

-If only that much attention had gone into rooting the characters as real, conflicted or engaging human beings, we might feel something was at stake.
+If only that much attention had gone into rooting the characters as real, conflicted or engaging, we might feel something was at stake.
 Something might delight and illuminate.

 And that’s primarily how DeSena plays her – and not for laughs.
 Or depths.
-Rarely does she convey that Orsino’s wooing might actually be insensitive, that Olivia is weary from all this death and responsibility.
-Her servants rightly mock her melancholy retreat from life because life itself is the cure for melancholy.
-At the same time, though, the countess good-naturedly defends the jests to her sour major domo, Malvolio:
+Her servants rightly mock Olivia’s melancholy retreat from life – because life itself is the cure for melancholy.
+And the countess good-naturedly defends their jests to her sour major domo, Malvolio:

 To be generous,